adwait1-G/aasm/README.md

 Inspiration:

 1. rasm2 is awesome!
-2. This [talk](https://www.youtube.com/watch?v=eunYrrcxXfw) - This dude XlogicX has written a tool called irasm which shows that assembly-machine code mapping is not 1:1.
+2. This [talk](https://www.youtube.com/watch?v=eunYrrcxXfw) - This dude XlogicX has written a tool called [irasm](https://github.com/XlogicX/irasm) which shows that assembly-machine code mapping is not 1:1.
 3. And I have never written a tool like this before.
-So, though of writing this!
+So, thought of writing this!